Spirit DataCine: Flexxity

 On September 5, 2011, DFT announced a new product Flexxity.
 Flexxity is a suite of software for a host of post-production applications.
 Flexxity can process DPX, R3D, ARRIRAW, QuickTime clips, stereoscopic 3D support with stereo color matching and parallax adjustments, left and right eye synchronization and more.
 Flexxity has a unique fast image and audio synchronization feature.
+The product ended in 2019.